mattmaas/Jarvis-Assistant-for-HASS/README.md

 - **Tool Creation and Usage**: Dynamically create and use tools as needed for tasks.
 - **Enhanced Multi-Agent Cooperation**: Utilize a sophisticated system of AI agents for complex problem-solving.

+**Note**: The Agent Zero framework must be running separately for Jarvis to utilize these features.

 ### Extended OpenAI Conversation Capabilities

 Incorporating advanced features from the Extended OpenAI Conversation project (https://github.com/mattmaas/extended_openai_conversation):